abhijoymajumdar/abhijoymajumdar.github.io/aboutme.md

 subtitle: I am a Technology Professional from India, with over 1.5 decades of industry experience
 ---

-My name is Abhijoy Majumdar.
+I am Abhijoy Majumdar.
 Here's what I do for a living:

 - I am a full time Database Administrator, with experiences ranging from Oracle, MariaDB, MySQL and PostgreSQL databases
 - I am profecient with automation and shell scripting